|The Team Coach reserves a location in your high school team

 communicating clearly with complete sentences.
 Even if technology

 applications are impressive, judges appear to value good writing skills as equally important.

 Q. How important is teamwork?

-Q. What should I, the Team Coach, do during the Challenge?
+Q. What should the Tech Team Coach do during the Technology Challenge?

 A. Team coaches: